voipbin/monorepo/docsdev/source/flow_action.rst

         }
     }

-* *default_target_id*: action id for default selection.
+* default_target_id: action id for default selection.
 This will be generated automatically by the given default_index.
-* *target_ids*: set of input digit and target id fair.
+* target_ids: set of input digit and target id fair.
 This will be generated automatically by the given target_indexes.

 Example
 +++++++